Okinawan Goju Ryu Karate-Do Kenkyukai

 My Lifelong Teacher

-A Profile by Sensei Steve Wilson, 7th Dan, Senior Student OGRKK
+A Profile by Sensei Steve Wilson, 8th Dan, Senior Student OGRKK

 The Early Years

+Sensei was very knowledgeable about kinesiology, physiology, and body power.
 In 1957 and ’58 Sensei went to Germany at the invitation of the U.S. Government, where he was assigned to German/American relations.
 It was during this time that he became part of a German athletic club where he performed Track and Field as well as weightlifting.
 In 13 months O’Hara was able to garner over 24 German records, both local and national.
 O’Hara was quite active in American weightlifting on the local and national level as well.
 He captured many state and regional records some of which, as far as can be determined, still stand.
 His first love was Olympic weightlifting, but he also competed in numerous powerlifting tournaments.
 The highlight of his career was having been chosen alternate on the 1960 Olympic Team in Rome.